-- A "...Please wait..." message box displays progress and a "...succeeded..." message confirms the process is complete. - 7.
-A message informs you that you must restart the K2 Media Server, however the restart at the end of the Configure K2 Server wizard suffices, so you do not need to restart now. - 8.
-Close the Storage Utility.
+A "...Please wait..." message box displays progress and a "...succeeded..." message confirms the process is complete.

+A message informs you that you must restart the K2 Media Server, however the restart at the end of the Configure K2 Server wizard suffices, so you do not need to restart now.

-NOTE: Do not attempt to start K2 clients or otherwise bring the K2 SAN online until instructed to do so later in this chapter.
+NOTE: Do not attempt to start K2 clients or otherwise bring the K2 SAN online until instructed to do so by the documented procedure.